-13. Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
+16. Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?

 This indicator measures the quality of data reported to PEIMS and in the District's AFR to make certain that the data reported in each case is consistent.
-The information is compared in all fund types.
+This information is compared in all fund types.
 The acceptable variance level is 3.0%.

-The District met this requirement with a variance level of 0%.
+Cypress-Fairbanks ISD met this requirement with a variance level of 0%.

-14. Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
-(The AICPA defines material noncompliance.)
+17. Did the external independent auditor report that the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds and free from substantial doubt about the school district's ability to continue as a going concern?
+(The AICPA defines material weakness.)

 An unmodified opinion on the District's AFR indicates that the District has no material weaknesses in internal controls.
-Any internal weaknesses create a risk that the District is not being able to properly account for its use of public funds and should be immediately addressed.
+Any internal weaknesses create a risk that the District is not able to properly account for its use of public funds and should be immediately addressed.